Skip to main content

 The Bone Grafting Procedure

-The graft is placed surgically.
+Your oral surgeon places the graft.
 If using your own bone, a second surgical site is created to harvest it.
 If using donor bone or synthetic material, no second surgery is needed.
 The graft material is placed in the area where bone is lacking, then the area is covered with a membrane that holds the graft in place and keeps it protected while new bone forms.

 The procedure is usually done under local anesthesia, though some patients choose sedation to be more comfortable.
 The procedure typically takes 1 to 2 hours depending on the extent of grafting needed.